(Originally published, Nov-2017, then updated by Tania, Nov-2018)

 That’s it, dressing done!

-Whilst the potatoes are still warm (so the dressing soaks into them) gently fold the dressing through the salad and transfer it to a serving plate or bowl.
+While the potatoes are still warm (so the dressing soaks into them) gently fold the dressing through the salad and transfer it to a serving plate or bowl.